 This step is only necessary when the puncture is located in the flocked area which is on the surface of certain ranges.
 If this is so, then go ahead and gently sand away the surface that is flocked and extend all around the leak.
 This will allow the surface to be able to have an effective seal when it comes to repairing the puncture later on.

 This is the part that requires a bit of care.
 Following the instructions as provided in the bicycle repair kit, apply the contact cement around the surface where the leak was identified, followed by a dab of glue and allow to dry properly for adequate bonding.
 For best results, check the product application directions.

 After the cement is applied correctly as per the provided instructions, the rubber patch should be lined over the leaking area in question.
 Then press the patch firmly into the cement/adhesive to create a good bond.
 Remember that to remove any air bubbles which may restrict a perfect bond, you should rub the patch into the cement in small circular motions.
 Ensure that you have a good seal and that all corners and edges are adhering correctly.

 Step Five: Inflate

-No matter which part may be at fault, repair can generally be made to it when damaged.
+No matter which part may be at fault, a repair can generally be made to it when damaged.
 Some air mattresses have been known to come with a repair kit, but again that depends on the affected area, for example, if a built-in pump breaks down, a puncture repair kit will be of no use.
-In a situation where the cause of the problem is due to the construction by the manufactures, you should consider contacting them for a refund, exchange or repair via the warranty process if applicable.
+In a situation where the cause of the problem is due to the construction by the manufacturers, you should consider contacting them for a refund, exchange, or repair via the warranty process if applicable.